angusmillar/SmartHealthCard/ReadmeNugetPublish.txt

-How to pubish to Nuget:
+How to publish to Nuget:

 1. Rev the version in the project package dialog and save
 2. Right click the project and select Pack